 Thus even small amounts of sweet basil and cloves, ingested regularly, will contribute to stronger bones; a wonderful flavour in any case.

 I always add a clove to butternut soup, for example; we made it last night.
-And right through the summer there's half a dozen fresh sweet basil leaves in every salad.
+And right through the summer there are half a dozen fresh sweet basil leaves in every salad.

 Herbs eugenol oil is found in sweet basil giving pesto its unique aroma.